Mela User Guide

 Stack

 The Stack module feeds a copy of its input signals to all its submodules.
-The module’s output signals depend on the Mode parameter, which has three states: Sum Audio, Merge MIDI, and Passthru.
+Its output depends on the Mode parameter: Sum Audio, Ring Mod, Merge MIDI, or Isolate.
+Stack shows submodules individually or as a horizontal stack.

 To process multiple sublanes in parallel, stack Group modules.